The Best Archery Target: Our Reviews

 The Yellow Jacket Supreme 3 is one of the most recognizable bags you'll find, and it's very popular.
 Here are some of the pros of the product:

-- It has an internal frame that makes it sturdy from side-to-side, so if you end up hitting the corners of the bag, it'll still stop your arrows effectively;
+- It has an internal frame that makes it sturdy from side-to-side, so if you end up hitting the corners of the bag, it should stop your arrows;

 - It's got grommets, so you can hang it from a stand and shoot higher-aim shots;